finos/datahelix/docs/KeyDecisions.md

 - If `C` says that a field is a number greater than 3, it might be intuitive to say that `¬C` permits numbers less than or equal to 3.

+Note that negation of type integer is not fully defined yet as we do not have a negation of granularTo implemented.

 ## Does an inSet constraint imply anything about nullability?

 ```javascript